 While she isn’t new to the music world, she is new to the music charts.
-Singer-songstress, Aurora Barnes, has released her EP entitled Fair Game.
+Singer-songstress, Aurora Barnes released her EP entitled Fair Game.
 While it is only five tracks, each song tells a personal story revealing more than the next.

-Barnes, originally from New York City, didn’t start as a singer.
+Barnes originally from New York City, didn’t always start as a singer.
 From a young age she learned the violin from the TADA!
 Youth Theater and Opus 118 East Harlem Violin Programs.
-The violin expanded her experience as well as reputation in the music industry as she worked around legends such as Isaac Stern, Madonna and Gloria Estafan just to name a few.
+The violin expanded her experience as well as reputation in the music industry as she worked around legends such as Isaac Stern, Madonna, and Gloria Estafan just to name a few.